jlbcontrols/pidbot-manager/README.md

 ### OPC Setup
 * Setup OPC server connections, and PLC connections to access your PID controllers.
 The easiest way is to use Ignition's built-in OPC-UA Server, and create a device connection using the Ignition Gateway webpage, under OPC UA >> Device Connections.
-* If you restored from Gateway Backup (Setup Option 1), there will be a device called `plc1` configured already.
+* If you used Docker or restored a Gateway Backup, there will be a device called `plc1` configured already.
 You can edit the connectivity settings to connect with your device, or create a new device.

 # User Sources, Usernames & Passwords
 ### Gateway